BlockChain-Station/docs/technology/faq.md

 ### What programming languages does Enter support?

-EnterChain network supports all smart contract languages that Ethereum supports for the EVM, which include both Solidity and Vyper.
+Blockchain Station™ network supports all smart contract languages that Ethereum supports for the EVM, which include both Solidity and Vyper.

 ### When will Enter mainnet go live?

-The EnterChain is planned to go live in the first quarter of 2022, after completing the testing and development stage.
+The Blockchain Station™ is planned to go live in the first quarter of 2022, after completing the testing and development stage.